pflooky/data-caterer-docs/docs/setup/guide/scenario/metadata-source.md

     ```

 We now have pointed this Postgres instance to produce multiple schemas that are defined under the `food_delivery`
 namespace.
-Also note that we are using database `food_delivery` in Postgres to push our generated data to.
+Also note that we are using database `food_delivery` in Postgres to push our generated data to, and we have
+set the number of records per sub data source (in this case, per table) to be 10.

 ### Run